petersatsuse/azure-compute-docs/articles/virtual-machines/linux/expand-disks.md

    /dev/sda1        2048 536870878 536868831  256G 83 Linux
    ```

 The remainder of this article uses the OS disk for the examples of the procedure to increase the size of a volume at the OS level.
 If the expanded disk is a data disk, use the [previous guidance to identify the data disk device](#identifyDisk).
 Follow these instructions as a guideline.
-Substitute the data disk device (for example, `/dev/sda`), partition numbers, volume names, mount points, and file system formats, as necessary.
+Substitute the data disk device (for example, `/dev/sda`), partition numbers, volume names, mount points, and filesystem formats, as necessary.

 Consider all Linux OS guidance as generic and that it might apply on any distribution, but it generally matches the conventions of the named marketplace publisher.
 See the Red Hat documentation for the package requirements on any distribution based on Red Hat or that claims Red Hat compatibility.